grnet/snf-vmcatcher/README.md

         * -conf
              The configuration file the application uses

-    enqueue-from-env      Use environment variables to enqueue a VM instance message to RabbitMQ
+    enqueue-from-env      Use environment variables to enqueue a VM instance message to RabbitMQ.
+This is the original use-case and reflects how vmcatcher (the original software) works.
       Usage: enqueue-from-env [options]
         Options:
         * -conf